TrueBlocks/trueblocks-core/src/other/known_abi_gen/README.md

 =============================

-This tool downloads repositories containing well-known smart contracts, unzips them, compiles `.sol` files into combined ASTs and parses them to generate slices of `types.SimpleFunction`.
+This tool downloads repositories containing well-known smart contracts, unzips them, compiles `.sol` files into combined ASTs and parses them to generate slices of `types.Function`.
 Finally, it marshals the slices into JSON.

 TO DO